Lost Your Dog? Here’s What You MUST Do In The First 24 Hours!

 It happens to the best of us.
-We think our dog is by our side in the backyard, but then you notice he’s gone!
+We think our dog is behind us in the backyard, but then you notice he’s gone!
 Or you had someone working in your house, and the dog escaped out the door or garage.
-Some celebrities like Paris Hilton have even been known to hire dog physics to predict their whereabouts.
+Some celebrities like Paris Hilton have even hired dog physics to predict their whereabouts.
 While you may not have to go that far (no pun intended), there are some basic things you can do to find your lost loved one.
 We’ll help you with the best way to find a lost dog, including how to get the word out to reunite with your pup, and share some tips to prevent them from darting off again.

-As tempting as it is to try and run after your dog, they could just think it’s a game and run faster and farther.
-Instead drop down to their level, open your arms, and call their name in a happy voice.
-(Make sure you don’t use a growly “you’re in trouble” voice because most of us don’t want to go to someone who is upset with us.)
+As tempting as it is to try and run after your dog, they could think it’s a game and run faster and farther.
+Instead, drop down to their level, open your arms, and call their name happily.
+(Make sure you don’t use a growly “you’re in trouble” voice because most of us don’t want to go to someone upset with us.)

-If this doesn’t work and your dog continues to run, follow him for as long as you can.
+If this doesn’t work and your dog continues to run, follow him for as long as possible.
 Most dogs will not run in a straight line for an extended distance.
-In fact, most dogs are found within a 2-mile radius of their home.
+Most dogs are found within a 2-mile radius of their home.
 Larger dogs in good health can run more than 5 miles, but most smaller dogs would be less likely to travel more than 0.5 miles.

 Hop on your bike or in the car (a bike is better since you can access areas more easily than in a car) and cruise around the neighborhood where you last saw your dog.
 If you see a neighbor, mention your dog to them.
 Share the following information: